-As of September 30, 2019, the liability for the remaining lease/leaseback obligation was approximately \$116,187,000.
+As of September 30, 2020, the liability for the remaining lease/leaseback obligation was approximately \$118,716,594.
 The Authority is in full compliance with the obligation's operative documents, as amended.
-See Note 11 to the 2019 Financial Statements attached hereto as APPENDIX B.

 Pension, Retirement, Deferred Compensation Plans, and Other Post-Employment Benefits